Neuroimaging: Magnetic resonance imaging

-Magnetic resonance imaging (MRI) uses magnetic fields and radio waves to produce high quality two- or three-dimensional images of brain structures without the use of ionizing radiation (X-rays) or radioactive tracers.
+Magnetic resonance imaging of the brain uses magnetic fields and radio waves to produce high quality two- or three-dimensional images of the brain and its structures without the use of ionizing radiation (X-rays) or radioactive tracers.

 The record for the highest spatial resolution of a whole intact brain (postmortem) is 100 microns, from Massachusetts General Hospital.
 The data was published in Scientific Data on 30 October 2019.

 Positron emission tomography

 Positron emission tomography (PET) and brain positron emission tomography, measure emissions from radioactively labeled metabolically active chemicals that have been injected into the bloodstream.
 The emission data are computer-processed to produce 2- or 3-dimensional images of the distribution of the chemicals throughout the brain.
 The positron emitting radioisotopes used are produced by a cyclotron, and chemicals are labeled with these radioactive atoms.
 The labeled compound, called a radiotracer, is injected into the bloodstream and eventually makes its way to the brain.
 Sensors in the PET scanner detect the radioactivity as the compound accumulates in various regions of the brain.
 A computer uses the data gathered by the sensors to create multicolored 2- or 3-dimensional images that show where the compound acts in the brain.
-Especially useful are a wide array of ligands used to map different aspects of neurotransmitter activity, with by far the most commonly used PET tracer being a labeled form of glucose (see Fludeoxyglucose (18F) (FDG)).
+Especially useful are a wide array of ligands used to map different aspects of neurotransmitter activity.
+The most commonly used PET tracer is a labeled form of glucose (FDG).

 The greatest benefit of PET scanning is that different compounds can show blood flow and oxygen and glucose metabolism in the tissues of the working brain.
 These measurements reflect the amount of brain activity in the various regions of the brain and allow to learn more about how the brain works.
 PET scans were superior to all other metabolic imaging methods in terms of resolution and speed of completion (as little as 30 seconds) when they first became available.
 The improved resolution permitted better study to be made as to the area of the brain activated by a particular task.
 The biggest drawback of PET scanning is that because the radioactivity decays rapidly, it is limited to monitoring short tasks.
 Before fMRI technology came online, PET scanning was the preferred method of functional (as opposed to structural) brain imaging, and it continues to make large contributions to neuroscience.